-2.5.4 Short-answer questions
+2.5.4 Short-Answer Questions

-The term 'short-answer questions' is sometimes used to distinguish these questions from 'essay questions' (which are not recommended in ordinary questionnaires and therefore will not be discussed).
-Shortanswer questions involve a real exploratory enquiry about an issue; that is, they require a more free-ranging and unpredictable response.
-As Gillham (2000, pp. 34-35) concludes, these questions:
+The term short-answer questions is sometimes used to distinguish these questions from "essay questions" (which are not recommended in ordinary questionnaires and therefore will not be discussed).
+Short-answer questions involve a real exploratory inquiry about an issue; that is, they require a more free-ranging and unpredictable response than the techniques described above.
+As Gillham (2008, p.
+34) concludes, these questions: